Holographic Butterfly Effect at Quantum Critical Points: Introduction

-Inspired by above considerations, we propose that the butterfly velocity $v_B$ can characterize the QPT in generic holographic theories.
-We will present evidences for this proposal with a holographic model exhibiting MIT as an example of QPT, and demonstrate that the derivatives of $v_B$ with respect to system parameters do capture the QPT by showing local extremes near QCPs.
-Also, we point out possible experiments to test our proposal in laboratory.
+Inspired by above considerations, we propose that the butterfly velocity can characterize the QPT in generic holographic theories.
+We will present evidences for this proposal with a holographic model exhibiting MIT as an example of QPT, and demonstrate that the derivatives of the butterfly velocity with respect to system parameters do capture the QPT by showing local extremes near QCPs.
+Also, we point out the prospect of testing our proposal in laboratory.

-{\it The butterfly effect and the quantum phase transition:}
+\section{The butterfly effect and the quantum phase transition:}

-{\it Holographic Scheme -} In this section, we will provide evidences to support our proposal by explicitly constructing holographic models.
-The basic scheme can be summarized as follows.
-In the context of gauge/gravity duality, we establish a holographic description for the quantity in condensed matter physics such that it can be computed in terms of the metric and other matter fields in the bulk.
-On one hand, the butterfly effect in black holes has been investigated in \cite{Dray:1984ha,Kiem:1995iy,Roberts:2016wdl,Blake:2016wvh}, and the butterfly velocity can be extracted from shockwave solutions to the perturbation equations of gravity.
-We present the detailed derivation for $v_B$ over an anisotropic bulk geometry in Appendix \ref{Appendix-butterfly}.
-On the other hand, the holographic description of MIT has been studied in \cite{Donos:2012js,Donos:2013eha,Ling:2015dma,Ling:2016wyr}, where the lattice structure plays a key role in generating relevant deformations to near horizon geometry.
-In this letter we consider a holographic model exhibiting MIT, which is presented in \ref{Appendix-MIT1} (for more details of the holographic model, we refer to \cite{Donos:2013eha,Ling:2015dma}).
-Moreover, one essential ingredient for distinguishing the metallic phase and insulating phase is the temperature behavior of DC conductivity $\sigma_{DC}$, which can be completely determined by the horizon data as well.
-We present the expression of $\sigma_{DC}$ in Appendix \ref{Appendix-MIT3}.
-Specifically, when a holographic model is specified, both $\sigma_{DC}$ and $v_B$ can be computed via Eqs.(\ref{dc}) and (\ref{vbe}), respectively, where the data on horizon are obtained by numerically solving the background equations.
+In this section we demonstrate the relation between the MIT and the butterfly effects by numerical investigations on holographic models.

+In the context of gauge/gravity duality, holographic descriptions for the quantity in condensed matter physics can be computed in terms of the metric and other matter fields in the bulk.
+On one hand, the holographic description of MIT has been studied in \cite{Donos:2012js,Donos:2013eha,Ling:2015dma,Ling:2016wyr}.
+Usually, the transition is induced by relevant deformations to near horizon geometry, in which the lattice structure plays a key role.
+In this paper we consider the holographic Q-lattice model exhibiting MIT, which is presented in \ref{Appendix-MIT1} (for more details, refer to \cite{Donos:2013eha,Ling:2015dma}).
+On the other hand, the butterfly effect in black holes has been investigated in \cite{Dray:1984ha,Kiem:1995iy,Roberts:2016wdl,Blake:2016wvh,Cai:2017ihd}, and the butterfly velocity can be extracted from shockwave solutions to the perturbation equations of gravity.
+Since the bulk geometry we consider here is anisotropic, we present a detailed derivation for the corresponding $v_B$ in section \ref{Appendix-butterfly}.